J-Rios/espmultilog/README.md

 The device WiFi AP that will be triggered by default will be something like the follow:

-AP SSID: epmultilog_NNNNNNNNNNNN (the "NNNNNNNNNNNN" is the unique device MAC Address) AP Password: espmultilog1234
+AP SSID: epmultilog_XXXXXXXXXXXX (the "XXXXXXXXXXXX" is the unique device MAC Address) AP Password: espmultilog1234

 To setup the device, the user must connect to this WiFi AP with any device (i.e. PC, Smartphone, etc.), then use a web browser and access to the device configuration web page by accessing the address "192.168.4.1".
 Once the page is available, provide your network WiFi connection credentials to the device in order to make the device store this information and connect to it for the standard operation.